RakhithJK/OfficeDev-teams-toolkit-wiki/Develop-single-sign-on-experience-in-Teams.md

 Implement the Key API `handleMessageExtensionQueryWithSSO` in `TeamsActivityHandler.handleTeamsMessagingExtensionQuery`.
 Read this [Wiki](https://github.com/OfficeDev/TeamsFx/wiki/SSO-for-Message-Extension) for more detail about the API `handleMessageExtensionQueryWithSSO`

 To make this work in your application:
 1. Move the `auth/public` folder to `src/public`.
 This folder contains HTML pages that the bot application hosts.
-When single sign-on flows are initiated with Azure Active Directory, Azure Active Directory will redirect the user to these pages.
+When single sign-on flows are initiated with Microsoft Entra, Microsoft Entra will redirect the user to these pages.
 2. Modify your `src/index` to add the appropriate `restify` routes to these pages.

 ```ts